26 March 2019

 - Doctors' bills while admitted in hospital

-- Comprehensive cover for ambulance – two months waiting period applies
+- Comprehensive cover for ambulance – two month Waiting Period applies

 With your Police Health cover, you also won’t be faced with any Excess payments or Co-payments.